sematext/docs/docs/monitoring/spm-faq.md

 For Infra Agent, edit `logging.level` property in `/opt/spm/properties/st-agent.yml` file.
 Available levels are: panic, fatal, error, warn, info, debug

-### Can I install SPM client on servers that are behind a proxy?
+### Can I install Sematext Agent on servers that are behind a proxy?

 Yes.
 If you are installing the RPM, add this to `/etc/yum.conf`: